ttlion/sdtDBN/README.md

 3,null,0.0,1.0,1.0
 ```

-which is the output of examples 2 and 3.
+which is the combined output of [Examples 2 and 3][exMenu].

 The user may also specify two different output files, one for the result of the inference on certain attributes and the other for the output of the estimated trajectories.
-This is done with the arguments specified in examples 2 and 3, **-outInf** and **-tf**, respectively.
-For example:
+This is done by using simultaneosly the arguments specified in [Examples 2 and 3][exMenu], **-outInf** and **-tf**, respectively.
+For example,

 ```
 java -jar sdtDBN_v0_0_1.jar -i example1_dynamic.csv -is example1_static.csv -p 1 -s ll -m 1 -b 1 -obs example2_dynamic_inf.csv -obsStatic example2_static_inf.csv -inf example2_infVars.csv -infFmt mostProb -t 5 -outInf outputExample2.csv -tf outputExample3.csv
 ```

-would create the files [outputExample2.csv](outputExample2.csv) and [outputExample3.csv](outputExample3.csv), just as in examples 2 and 3.
+would write the respective outputs to the files [outputExample2.csv](outputExample2.csv) and [outputExample3.csv](outputExample3.csv), just as in [Examples 2 and 3][exMenu].

-### Example 5: Storing and reading an sdtDBN object to/from a file
+## Example 5: Storing/reading an sdtDBN object to/from a file
-[ex5]: #example-5-storing-and-reading-an-sdtdbn-object-tofrom-a-file
+[ex5]: #example-5-storingreading-an-sdtdbn-object-tofrom-a-file

-As explained previously in the webpage, the arguments **-toFile** and **-fromFile** were created so that, respectively, an sdtDBN object can be written in a file and an sdtDBN object can be read from a file.
+As explained previously in the webpage, the argument **-toFile** allows an sdtDBN object to be stored in a file, while the argument **-fromFile** allows an sdtDBN object to be read from a file.
 This example explains how to use these two arguments.

+Regarding the argument **-toFile**, every time this argument is used, the sdtDBN learned is saved in the according file.
+When this argument is used, the program always learns the sdtDBN parameters, so that the file where the sdtDBN is saved also has the proper parameters of the learned sdtDBN.

+Regarding the argument **-fromFile**, every time this argument is used, the program uses the sdtDBN stored in the according file.
+This sdtDBN can then be used to perform inference, as explained in the previous examples.

 Following [Example 1][ex1], where an sdtDBN was learned, the argument **-toFile** can be used to save the learned sdtDBN in a file.
 Therefore, by running